mmito/GreenAid/README.md

 #### Warren Akrum netID: wakrum - 4865065
 <img src="/images/Warren.jpg">

-With this project I aim to improve my programming skills and my ability to work as a team.
-I am good at communicating with team members which will definitely help me cooperate with my fellow team mates.
+With this project I aim to improve my programming skills and my ability to work as a team member.
+I am good at communicating with other team members which will definitely help me cooperate with my fellow team mates.

 I am planning on improving my programming by trying to implement ideas that I have for this project with of course the help of other team members.

-With this project I want to learn more about the server and how to contribute more to making a interface, since I think I still lack those capabilities to be able to make a really good interface.
+With this project I want to learn more about the server and how to contribute more to make an interface, since I think I still lack those capabilities to be able to make a really good interface.

 #### Cosmin Octavian Pene - netID: cpene - 4805739
 <img src="/images/octavian.jpg">